utah-cs3550-fa24/assignments/hw6.md

 smaller).

 Define a function called `make_table_sortable`.
-It should take one argument (a `<table>` element wrapped with jQuery) and modify it to make it sortable.
+It should take one argument (a jQuery `<table>` element) and modify it to make it sortable.
 The rest of this phase explains how to do so.

 First, the `make_table_sortable` function should select the last header cell in the table header.
 You will need to add a `click`